 An appraisal is only an estimate of value.
 It does not indicate the price at which an Aircraft may be purchased from the Aircraft manufacturer.
 Nor should an appraisal be relied upon as a measure of realizable value.
 The proceeds realized upon a sale of any Aircraft may be less than its appraised value.
-In particular, the appraisals of the new Aircraft are estimates of values as of future delivery dates.
+In particular, the appraisals of the new Aircraft are estimates of values as of delivery dates, most of which are in the future.
 The value of an Aircraft if remedies are exercised under the applicable Indenture will depend on market and economic conditions, the supply of similar aircraft, the availability of buyers, the condition of the Aircraft and other factors.
 Accordingly, there can be no assurance that the proceeds realized upon any such exercise of remedies would be sufficient to satisfy in full payments due on the Certificates.